Even break times are designed to support students to build character and resilience.

 The activities organised for lunchtimes also include passive play options.
 Some children may enjoy curling up with a good book or playing a board game in the library rather than running around.
 Enjoying time to relax in the quiet is also a life-long wellness skill we encourage.

-Scooters can be brought to school two days of the week.
+Scooters can be brought to school and used on our scooter track.
 There are many places for students to store their scooters and designated areas for them to ride them.

 Raincoats and Boots